Think about all the ways you communicate with your students everyday…

 There's no obvious right or wrong answer, but the “why” really made me stop and think about all the different messages we send to our students every day.

-Think about all the systems you have in place to increase awareness with your students:
+Think about all the systems you have in place to communicate with your students:

 You probably have even more methods of ongoing communication in place with your students.

-I use multiple methods of communication (I speak “portfolio” now!), including:
+I use multiple methods of communication (I speak “portfolio” now – sorry!), including:

-Here’s a few pics of my favorite forms of communication:
+Here's a few pictures of our favorite forms of communication:

 I'd love to learn more about all the different ways you communicate with your students!